 There are plenty of others around me, trying to make sense of the news, trying to orchestrate the complexity.
 I’m doing my best to remain attentive and alert.
-If I force myself to look my strangers in the eyes it’s easy to spot which ones are more aggressive and which ones have a personality that borders on playful.
+If I look my strangers in the eyes long enough, it’s easy to spot which ones are more aggressive and which ones have the kind of personality that borders on playful.
 I see many faces just like mine – bizarrely detached, but not quite.
-After all, despite the differences, these are all people mourning the loss of their loved ones still alive, and it takes being one of them to fully grasp the immensity of this feeling of loss.
-The more I watch them, the more everything falls silent within me.
+Despite the differences, these are all people mourning the loss of their loved ones still alive, and it takes being one of them to fully grasp the immensity of this feeling.
+The more I watch them, the less I want to keep track of the differences.
+The more everything falls silent within me.

 “What kind of person laughs in here?
 This is all terrible,” I find myself asking out loud, surprised at the tone of my own voice.

-I sound so bitter and so angry, it amazes me when he looks up at me with a smile.
+I sound so bitter and so angry that it amazes me when he looks up at me with a smile.